Neurita/pypes/docs/about.md

 ## Author

 The main author of this project is [Alexandre Savio](http://alexsavio.github.io/).
-This work was done while he was employed in the Nuklear Medizin Department (NUK) of the Klinikum rechts der Isar of the Technical University of Munich, Germany.
+This work was done while he was employed by MD Dr. Igor Yakushev in the Nuklear Medizin Department (NUK) of the Klinikum rechts der Isar of the Technical University of Munich, Germany.

 ### Many thanks to other contributors: